 Ingredients For Roti Bread Recipe

-Whole wheat flour: This is the main ingredient for the roti, providing a nutty flavor and a slightly coarse texture.
+Whole wheat flour: This is the main ingredient and gives the roti its soft texture and nutty flavor.

 Technique Tip for Perfect Roti Bread